botwiki/botwiki.org/content/tutorials/twitterbots.md

 - ["These emojis will work in your Twitter name and bio"](https://www.emojibase.com/emojis-on-twitter)
 - [Friendly Twitter Bots and Write Access](http://dghubble.com/blog/posts/twitter-app-write-access-and-bots/)

+#### [¶](#note-phone-number){.pilcrow} Note on needing a phone number {#note-phone-number}

+One tricky part of making a bot for Twitter is that if you want your bot to be able to actually post on Twitter, rather than just read from it, you will need to add a phone number to your account.

+There is a few ways to solve this:

+- see [Molly White's tutorial](http://blog.mollywhite.net/twitter-bots-pt2/#createthetwitterapp) that explains how to transfer your Twitter app to another account
+- you can remove the phone number from your account and associate it with a new one
+- you can sign up for [Google Voice](https://www.google.com/voice) ([Skype](http://www.skype.com/) number won't work, because Skype doesn't let you receive text messages, which you will need to verify your phone number)

+And once you have one account verified, you can also host all your bots under the same account.

 ### [¶](#tools-and-twitter-specific-resources){.pilcrow} Tools and Twitter-specific resources {#tools-and-twitter-specific-resources}
 See [Resources for Twitter bots](/resources/twitterbots) and [open source code for Twitter bots](/tag/twitter+opensource).